-As depicted in Figure 5 there is a strong historical correlation between increasing levels or roost intervention and increasing costs and risks.
+As depicted in Figure 5 there is a strong historical correlation between increasing level of roost intervention and increasing costs and risks.
 These aspects are clearly highlighted in the history of Australian flying-fox roost dispersals presented in Appendix C.